snatev/mc-plugins/README.md

 ## 📂 Available Plugins

+- **XPOptimizer**: Optimizes XP orbs by merging them to reduce lag in high-yield XP areas like farms.
+- **EndermanGuard**: Prevents Endermen from teleporting to restricted blocks or in disallowed worlds.
 - **EntityCleaner**: Automatically removes dropped items after a configurable time to keep your worlds clean.
-- **XPOptimizer**: Optimizes XP orbs by merging them to reduce lag in high-yield XP areas like farms.
+- **IPWhitelist**: Whitelists players based on their IP address to prevent unauthorized access to your server.
 - **OneSleep**: Allows one player to skip the night in multiplayer servers, with configurable phantom reset options.
-- **EndermanGuard**: Prevents Endermen from teleporting to restricted blocks or in disallowed worlds.
+- **EntityProtector**: Safeguards your worlds by preventing specific entity actions such as block pickup or explosions.

 ---